 - Johnny Bravo: One episode has an angel show Johnny what life would be like without him, despite his protests he wasn't interested in seeing it, and everyone is better off: Pop's Diner is replaced with an extremely chic restaurant, Carl is a martial arts master and a software millionaire (Pop claims Carl is the reason Aaron City is on the map), Bunny Bravo is the head of a spy organization, and Little Suzy... apparently became a terrorist.
 Even his angel confesses that his boss warned him Johnny was just a "hunk of meat with a mouth".
 The only reason he came back was because he had put his face in cement that morning — he believed his friends' success didn't make up for not having his beauty around.

-- Rugrats: Discussed by Angelica to Chuckie in "Chuckie's Wonderful Life" where after the latter feels guilty for blaming his friends for a toy of his getting lost (which the former had discreetly stolen), she then says that it would be better if he were never born.
+- Rugrats: Discussed by Angelica to Chuckie in "Chuckie's Wonderful Life" where after the latter feels guilty for blaming his friends for a CD of his dad's getting lost (which the former had discreetly stolen), she then says that it would be better if he were never born.
 The resulting dream, however, shows just the opposite: without his voice of reason and cautiousness, Angelica would bully Tommy and his parents into giving her whatever she wanted, Phil and Lil would be destructive monsters and Chas would lose his mind.